 he has pursued ever since.

-He now makes regular appearances as a vocal soloist and has sung with ensembles such as the Kammerchor
+He has performed as both a soloist and choir member with ensembles such as the Kammerchor

 In 2012, Kerry Jago was appointed musical director of the Overbacher Singschule and conductor of the